elisoncrum/piipan/docs/securing-internal-apis.md

 Piipan's micro-service architecture consists of several internal APIs used to expose underlying data (e.g., participant data, metrics, and collaboration records).
 These APIs are deployed to the Azure environment in the form of Azure Functions.
 Clients — typically, but not exclusively, in the form of App Service apps or other Azure Functions — call the APIs via endpoints in the form of [HTTP triggers](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp).

 When you create a Function App in Azure, its endpoint is publicly accessible by default.
-Rudimentary security can be configured offered in the form of [shared access keys](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp#authorization-keys) or [IP restrictions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-networking-options#inbound-access-restrictions), but neither are considered sufficient outside of development environments.
+Rudimentary security can be configured in the form of [shared access keys](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp#authorization-keys) or [IP restrictions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-networking-options#inbound-access-restrictions), but neither are considered sufficient outside of development environments.

 To secure endpoints in production, the APIs use [App Service Authentication](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization) (sometimes referred to as "Easy Auth") with Azure Active Directory (Azure AD) configured as the authentication service.
 Azure AD uses OpenID Connect for authentication and OAuth 2.0 for authorization, though App Service Authentication largely abstracts these implementation details away from developers.
 Conveniently, App Service Authentication also alleviates the need to manually manage and rotate internal API credentials.